kriszhao/Pet-Finder/README.md

 ## Contents
 - `all` contains the input data
 - `attempts` contains the approaches described in the project report.
-Two are iPython notebooks, one is a regular script
+Three are iPython notebooks, one is a regular script
 - `checkpoints` contains the best models we obtained
 - `data_exploration` contains iPython notebooks containing the data analytics we performed, the the Decision Tree discovery in the traditional machine learning pre-trials we made for the project